(888) 949-6369

 Attractions and Things to Do Near Port Canaveral

 One of the attractions and things to do near Port Canaveral is the Wizard of Oz Immersive Experience Museum.
-Immersive technology creates a realistic digital landscape that allows visitors to feel as if they are inside and interacting with that environment.
-The museum experience enhancing storytelling, with visuals provided through immersive technology, allows visitors to walk through the landscape described in the Wizard of Oz book.
+This museum utilizes immersive technology to create a realistic digital landscape, allowing visitors to feel as if they are inside and interacting with the environment.
+The experience enhances storytelling by providing engaging visuals.
+Visitors can walk through the vivid landscapes described in the Wizard of Oz book.

 Below are some images showing projections into four walls and the floor.
 Of course, during the immersive experience, all the images are moving and synchronized with music to enjoy and skip on the yellow brick road.